 American Career College-Los Angeles

-- The teacher population of 55 teachers has declined by 57% over five years.
+- The teacher population of 55 teachers has stayed relatively flat over five years.

 |American Career College-Los Angeles||(CA) Community College Avg.|

 |Carnegie Classification||Baccalaureate / Associates Colleges||Baccalaureate / Associates Colleges|

 |Institution Level||Less than 2 yrs||At least 2 but less than 4 years|